R-Wangui/Local-Dish-Connect/README.md

 User authentication:
 - Allow users to register, log in, and securely authenticate their identity.
 Search and discovery:
-- Search bar with a powerful search options
+- Search bar with powerful search options
 Restaurant profiles:
-- Detailed information on each restaurant profiles Admin dashboard
+- Detailed information on each restaurant's profiles Admin dashboard
 - A dashboard for all vendors to track their sales

 Technologies Used
-- Frontend: Html, CSS, Bootstrap, JavaScript (React)
+- Frontend: HTML, CSS, Bootstrap, JavaScript (React)
 I use Vite as my build tool.

 To get started: